 Filing taxes in the United States could be free and simple for everyone — if only tax prep companies weren’t lobbying to keep it so complicated.

-From your bank and employer, the Internal Revenue Service already gets a lot of the information you painstakingly report on your tax return.
 We could, in theory, have a return-free system, where the IRS sends you that information and how much it believes you owe, and you don’t have to file anything unless you disagree with it.

 But we like a challenge, don’t we?

 Instead of this straightforward public service, we have the next best thing: A private system that helps the majority of Americans file a federal tax return for free.

 Except most of us don’t use it … because we don’t know it exists.

 The Free File Alliance MUST Let You File Taxes for Free

 The Free File Alliance is a public-private partnership between a group of tax software companies and the IRS.
 Seven companies are part of this agreement as of January 2023, according to its recent press release.

 The agreement says these companies have to provide the majority of Americans with a free way to prepare and file their taxes online.
 It also bars the IRS from providing its own free filing system — like that dreamy no-return scenario mentioned above.

 The problem, predictably, is that no one advertises the free services.